anupam6335/DevRhythm/README.md

 · Zen Paper (Light) – warm, paper‑like background.
 · Zen Charcoal (Dark) – soft charcoal for night coding.

 All colors, fonts, and spacing are defined as CSS variables, making theming consistent and easy to extend.
-The heatmap uses a GitHub‑inspired colour scale (green shades).
+The heatmap uses a GitHub‑inspired colour scale (green

 Font Role Font Family
 Body Commissioner